 Resources for CLEP Study

-The Office of Career Services does not recommend any one study system or resource over any other.
+The Master's College Testing Center does not recommend any one study system or resource over any other.
 The skills and background of each student are unique.
 Students are encouraged to research available literature and the Internet for possible resources, and then evaluate them with consideration to the student's own level of understanding and preferred study methods.

 Many students have reported that no single study resource prepared them sufficiently for their test, and recommended using two or three different resources.

 The Master's College Testing Center does not endorse or support any of the below resources.
 They are listed for consideration only.
 Students should review any material prior to purchasing it to determine whether it adequately covers the material listed in the topical outline in the CLEP Study Guide.

 - The CLEP Study Guide is a good place to start.
 This book is available for purchase through CLEP at www.collegeboard.com/clep.
 The Guide has a chapter for each of the 35 CLEP tests with test descriptions, knowledge and skills required, outlines of topics covered, additional resources recommended and sample questions.
 This material is not truly a "study guide" itself as studying this material alone generally will be inadequate.
 It gives information and direction for further study.
 All of this material except for the sample questions is available at the CLEP website at no cost.
 Complete Guides for individual tests which include the sample questions can be purchased online.
 (TMC students can view all of this material in the Career Office.)

 - An online study system used by many can be found with the InstantCert Academy at www.InstantCert.com.
 For $20 per month, students have access to up to 500 study questions from many (although not all) CLEP tests.
 This program advertises a 97% success rate and a money-back guarantee if a test is not passed successfully in the first 30 days. www.IStudySmart.com is another fee-based study system.